sanity-io/sanity-template/README.md

 # The same, but in watch mode
 npx sanity-template watch --template-values values.json

+# Check if the template is valid
+npx sanity-template check
 ```

 This will copy files from the `template` directory into the `build` (which should be gitignored).
 The files in the `build` directory will have template variables replaced (`<#<varName>#>`).